obeshor/cloud-developer-capstone/README.md

 # Serverless Journal App

-Serverless journal application where a user can pen down their thoughts, feelings and inspired images.
+Serverless journal application where a user can pen down their thoughts and feelings

 ## Functionality